-These results help inform our identification strategy and choose the proper groups of noneligible workers to identify the presence of externalities.
+These results are helpful for our identification strategy as they reveal which groups of non-eligible workers are more likely to identify UI market externalities.
 Workers aged 30 to 40 seem to fill vacancies that have characteristics that are very different from the vacancies filled by eligible workers.
 But eligible and non-eligible workers above 50 seem to fill vacancies that have very similar characteristics.
 This suggests that workers aged 30 to 40 are likely to be in a different job search market than eligible workers.
-But as we focus on older workers, they seem to be more and more competing for the same vacancies as eligible workers.
+As we move towards older ages, workers seem to be in closer competition for the same vacancies as eligible workers.
 For non-eligible workers aged 50 to 54, this competition seems the most intense.
 As a consequence, in our baseline sample, we focus attention to workers with age between 46 and 54 at the start of a spell.

 Defining control labor markets To define control labor markets, we exploit primarily the geographical dimension of REBP and use workers of non-REBP counties who have similar characteristics as workers in our treated labor markets.
-This approach will only be valid if labor markets in non-REBP counties are not too integrated to labor markets in REBP counties.
-Otherwise, workers in non-REBP counties might also be subject to treatment externalities, which would bias towards zero the externalities estimated from comparing non-eligible workers in REBP and non-REBP counties.
+This approach will only be valid if labor markets in non-REBP counties are not too integrated to labor markets less incentives to direct search differently or to discriminate between these different types of workers.